 Before beginning your application, please read the information below.

 The following institutions are eligible to apply:

-- other institutions of higher education in the UK
+- UK universities and other institution of higher education in the UK

-- registered charities in the UK which have research capacity equivalent in standing to that of a UK university
+- National museums and galleries and registered charities in the UK which have a research capacity equivalent to that of a UK university

 The applicant (Principal Investigator) must take responsibility for directing the grant, and his/her employing institution must also agree to administer the grant.